-March 15 – April 30
+March 15 – April 30, 2017

-Opening reception will be held on Saturday, March 18 from 4:30 to 6:00pm
+Opening reception – Saturday, March 18 from 4:30 to 6:00pm

 This landmark exhibition is the first-ever retrospective of artist Paul Moro (1886-1953), whose oil paintings showcase a masterful vision of Cape Cod in the early twentieth century.
 Cape Cod was an important influence and inspiration to Moro and where he created some of his most memorable works.
 This exhibit surveys the body of work he created, including lushly rendered landscapes and energetic genre scenes.

 Exhibition sponsored by “A Former Member of the Cahoon Museum’s Board of Trustees”

 Paul Moro, Floral Bounty By The Bay, Dennis, 1936, oil on canvas

 Opening reception – Friday, May 5 from 5:30 to 7:00pm